 After three weeks from the start of the course, students will only be allowed to drop the course per the Virtual Virginia guidelines.
 They will complete the course and the grade that they earn will be transcribed and included in their GPA calculation.
-The courselor at each school will provide the parents of students being scheduled into a Virtual course with all the information noted in this section.
+The counselor at each school will provide the parents of students being scheduled into a Virtual course with all the information noted in this section.

-In addition, both the student and the parent will be required to sign a form indicating that they understand the rigor of the courses, the nature of the instruction, the need for the student to be self-motivated and self-monitoring, and the specifics of the "drop/withdrawal" period.
-The counselor at each school will contact the parents of each student enrolled in a Virtual course prior to the end of the first three weeks of the course in order to remind them of the deadline for dropping the course.
+In addition, both the student and the parent will be required to sign a form indicating that they understand the rigor of the courses, the nature of the instruction, the need for the student to be self-motivated and self-monitoring, and the specifics of the "drop/withdrawal"